sjmf/ch9329-keyboard/README.md

 This Python script includes several methods to capture keyboard scan codes from a keyboard attached to the local computer where the script is running, and send them via Serial UART to the device which the USB HID keyboard is listening on.
 For most purposes, the default 'curses' mode will suffice.

-Mouse capture is provided using the parameter `--mouse`.
+Mouse capture is provided using the parameter `--mouse` (`-e`).
 It uses pynput for capturing mouse input and transmits this over the serial link simultaneously to keyboard input.
 Appropriate system permissions (Privacy and Security) may be required to use mouse capture.

+Video capture is provided using the parameter `--video` (`-x`).
+It uses OpenCV for capturing frames from the camera device.
+Again, system permissions for webcam access may need to be granted.

 ## Usage